Thinkwise/docs/docs/sf/specification_review.md

 title: Specification review
 ---

-The Software Factory is shipped with a role which allow stakeholders to review the requirements.
+The Software Factory is shipped with a role which allows stakeholders to review the requirements.
 The role `Specification review` can be granted to stakeholders in IAM.
 This role grants access to a review menu which can be accessed via the Windows GUI as well as the Web GUI.

 ![](assets/sf/specification_review_menu.png)
 *Specification review menu*